Skip to main content

 Biography

-Dr Sharon Stevelink is a Reader in Epidemiology at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
+Dr Sharon Stevelink is a Reader in Epidemiology at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.
 She formally trained in Epidemiology at the London School of Hygiene and Tropical Medicine.
 Sharon joined King’s College London in September 2012.
 Over the years, she has built up a comprehensive research portfolio exploring work and mental health.

-She is the Co-Principal Investigator on a landmark study exploring the impact of deployment on the mental health and wellbeing of UK military personnel and veterans that has been running for nearly two decades.
 In addition, she co-leads a longitudinal study exploring the impact of the COVID-19 pandemic on the mental health and wellbeing outcomes of over 25,000 healthcare workers (NHS CHECK).
 Other studies that Sharon leads include an exploration of transition among female veterans (SUSTAIN) and a study that investigates the mental health and physical health needs of veterans accessing primary care (CPRD).
-Currently, Sharon holds a NIHR Advanced Fellowship exploring the impact of the welfare system on mental health service users, capitalising upon a first ever data linkage of administrative benefits records with electronic mental health records in the UK.
-In 2023, she was appointed by the Government as a scientific member of the Industrial Injuries Advisory Council.

 Sharon has led or been involved in various studies that have now finished.
 For example, she led the ENABLE study that explored the risk for progression from one long-term health condition to several, with a focus on socio-demographic, socioeconomic, psychosocial and health factors, thereby also exploring which long-term health conditions were most likely to lead to loss of work.
 Data from the South East London Community Health study were used to explore these research questions.

 Further, Sharon co-led the TRIAD study, a longitudinal study focusing on how PTSD develops in UK Armed Forces personnel.
 This study capitalised on the health and wellbeing cohort study that has been run successfully by KCMHR over the last 20 years.
-She also led on the secondary data analysis of the Airwave study, thereby exploring mental health outcomes among over 40,000 police officers and staff and a study comparing mental health outcomes among emergency responders using data from the UK Biobank.
-In addition, she set up the KCL CHECK study, a longitudinal study that explored the impact of the COVID-19 pandemic on the King’s College London community, thereby also providing regular antibody testing to KCL staff and postgraduate research students who participated.

-Sharon supervises various PhD and DClin Psych students in the area of work, mental health and welfare.
+Sharon supervises various PhD and DClin Psychology students in the area of work, mental health and welfare.
 She would be interested to supervise students who are interested in using longitudinal survey data, data linkage, administrative and healthcare record data to address questions that overlap with her research interests.

 Education and training